nlkitai/nlux/README.md

 import {useAdapter} from '@nlux/openai-react';

 const MyChatComp = () => {
-    const gpt4Adapter = useAdapter('openai/gpt4', {
+    const gpt4Adapter = useAdapter('openai/gpt', {
         apiKey: 'YOUR_OPEN_AI_API_KEY',
         // 👇 Instruct ChatGPT how to behave (optional)
-        initialSystemMessage: 'I am a PHD student doing a thesis about ' + 'nuclear physics.
-Act as a Nobel Prize in Physics winner ' + 'who is helping me in my research.'
+        initialSystemMessage:
-    });
+            'Act as a Nobel Prize in Physics winner who is ' + 'helping a PHD student in their research' });

     return (
         <ConvoPit
             adapter={gpt4Adapter}
-            promptPlaceholder={'Ask me anything!'}
+            promptPlaceholder={'Ask me anything about nuclear physics!'}
         />
     );
 }